indunet/fastproto/README.md

 Weather weather = FastProto.parseFrom(datagram, Weather.class);
 ```

-The serialization process is similar, serialize the Java data object into binary datagram through `FastProto::toByteArray()`
+Serialize the Java data object into binary datagram through `FastProto::toByteArray()` method, the second parameter is
-method, the second parameter is the datagram size.
+ the datagram size.

 ```java
 byte[] datagram = FastProto.toByteArray(weather, 20);
 ```

 Perhaps you have noticed that the pressure signal in the protocol table corresponds to a conversion formula, which
-needs to be multiplied by 0.1, that is very common in IoT communications.
-In order to help developers reduce intermediate
+needs to be multiplied by 0.1.
+In order to help developers reduce intermediate steps, FastProto supports customizing
-steps, FastProto supports specifing decoding formulas and encoding formulas.
+conversion formula.

-First define a decoding conversion formula, which must implement the `java.lang.function.Function`.
+Define a decoding conversion formula, which must implement `java.lang.function.Function`

 ```java
 public class PressureDecodeFormula implements Function<Long, Double> {